Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Key Interaction Scenarios
 1. **Ethical Dilemma with Marcus Reynolds**
-   *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*
+   *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
+The tension is palpable as they navigate their differing perspectives.*

    **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."